dmyersturnbull/pippin/grammars/README.md

 Here are the parsers (Parsing Expressing Grammars).
 Each description is currently simplified here for clarity, and the syntax is a slightly flawed EBNF.
-Whitespace is always ignored, and these operator "long-hand" forms are converted to what the grammar uses:
+Whitespace is always ignored, and these operator long forms are converted to what the grammar uses:

 - == → =
 - != → ≠